Peninsula & Severn Foundation School Regional Study leave Policy August 2023

-3.3 LEPs will be reimbursed for approved study leave expenses only if approval follows published guidelines from HEE and the Peninsula Foundation School.
+3.3 LEPs will be reimbursed for approved study leave expenses only if approval follows published guidelines from NHSE and the Peninsula/Severn Foundation School.
 Where aspirational courses are approved, this should include the level of expenses.
 This may be anything from no expenses to 100%.
-LEPs should establish the level of funding before reimbursing the trainee.
+LEPs should establish the level of funding before reimbursing the DiT.

-3.5 2 days’ study leave should be allocated for ALS training in F2.
+3.5 2 days’ study leave should be allocated for ALS (or equivalent) training in F1 or F2

 3.6 5 days’ study leave should be allocated for Tasters only, which can be taken in F1 (please also see 3.10 below).
-The allocation for Tasters cannot be transferred into other leave i.e. if the trainee chooses not to use 5 days’ study leave for Tasters, then the leave will lapse.
-Trainees can use more than 5 days’ leave for Tasters up to a maximum of 10 days.
+The allocation for Tasters cannot be transferred into other leave i.e. if the DiT chooses not to use 5 days’ study leave for Tasters, then the leave will lapse.
+DiTs can use more than 5 days’ leave for Tasters up to a maximum of 10 days.

-3.8 F2 trainees may be granted study leave to sit postgraduate exams, however no study leave can be taken for preparation for same.
+3.8 F2 doctors may be granted study leave to sit postgraduate exams, however no study leave can be taken for preparation for the same.